 - Do you want colored gemstones in your ring?

 In decades past, it was common to create a sample band out of material for a jeweler or other craftsperson to mold and create.
-Today, computer-aided design, or CAD, is used by jewelers to create professional, and precise custom jewelry design.
+Today, computer-aided design, or CAD, is used by jewelers to create professional and precise custom jewelry designs.
 CAD is used in many other manufacturing industries and is a major part of the fashion and jewelry industry.
 This digitally accessible program allows a wider pool of experts and craftspeople to actualize their vision.

 That being said, an intricate design, or one with a unique design, can definitely run up costs.
 When creating your own design, it is best to start with templates that are common in jewelry design.
 Often, this requires a medium base knowledge of jewelry design, which is why it is always helpful to collaborate with a jeweler.